Course Overview

 - Identify contemporary issues and their relationship with information and the information field.

-Schedule
+Course Schedule

 Assignments

-The course syllabus.
+The official course syllabus.

 You can use this Word template to write your assignments (not mandatory).
 Whether you use this template or not, I strongly recommend using Word styles to format and structure your document.